managing-maximilian/llm-extraction-pipeline/README.md

 ## Background

-The original pipeline (in the parent repository under [`pipeline/`](../pipeline/)) extracts **prosopographical statements** from historical source texts (regesta, digests, charters) and turns them into ManMax-compatible factoids for the APIS database.
-It runs locally on a single GPU via [`llama-server`](https://github.com/ggml-org/llama.cpp) with a Qwen GGUF model, chained over ~12 steps (translation → statement extraction → typing → nesting → semantic-field extraction → APIS JSON).
+The original pipeline extracts **prosopographical statements** from historical source texts (digests, charters, letters, ...) and turns them into ManMax-compatible factoids for the APIS database.
+It runs locally on a single GPU via [`llama-server`](https://github.com/ggml-org/llama.cpp) with a Qwen GGUF model, chained over ~12 steps (translation (optional) → statement extraction → typing → nesting → semantic-field extraction → APIS JSON).

 This template strips all of that domain content out and keeps only the